Dirak44/Los-Hermanos/README.md

 # Los-Hermanos

+README

     That is a Powershell Project with my friend for the school.
+    Is open source, you can use it for your self.

+NOTICE
+    Curl contains piece of source code that is Copyright (c) 2023 René Schöpfer, Tommaso Haas.